obatsis/Distributed-NTUA/help/okeanos_scripts_help.md

 It should initially clone this repo to every node, and after that by running it again it sould pull main to every node (including master).

-7. Now you are ready to sart the ToyChord.
-Navigate to `/Distributed-NTUA/auto` and run the script 'run_vms.sh 10'.
+7. Last step before we are ready to run the application is to install all dependecies.
+In order to do that, simply run `vm_dependencies.sh` script from master.